 “And what might that be?”

 “We’ve gotten a complaint from the Zooropa Club about an Earthling who’s telling U2 fans they’re fools to still be U2 fans.
-She used to be one herself, I have even heard that she was friends with the band.
+She used to be one herself, or so she says.
 She says they’ve sold out and stuff.
 She’s driving them crazy.
 They’ve tried to start a listening party three times and she won’t stop talking a split second.
 Would you ask the Jupiterians on the Committee if they can ask one of their UFO’s to transport this Earthling to Saturn, where she’ll no doubt be happier anyway since U2 is banned there?”

 “Oh, and Jupiter is neutral in the Interplanetary Chamber of Political Disputes”, I said.
 “You guys used to be but you signed a deal with Uranus, which really pissed off the Saturnians.
 Your UFO’s aren’t as safe around Saturn as they used to be.”

 “That’s right” he said.
 “And we want this crazy Earthling out of here, as soon as possible.”

 “There’s just one question.
 Won’t this Earthling have to agree to leave the Planet before it’ll be legal to put her on someone else’s UFO?”